nehbehl/nd088-AI-Product_Manager-parts-cd0009-Data_Fit_And_Annotation/Appen's Data Annotation Platform.md

 Soon after signing up, you should get a verification email from Appen and be directed to the Sign In page once verification is done.
-After signing in, the welcome page appears where you can see a verity of common labeling jobs and templates to explore and create.
+After signing in, the welcome page appears where you can see a variety of common labeling jobs and templates to explore and create.